Business career of Donald Trump: Taxes and income

-Trump has released some financial information, but has declined to publicly release any of his full tax returns, saying that he will do so before the 2016 election if what his attorneys described as an ongoing audit by the Internal Revenue Service (IRS) is completed covering tax returns for the years 2009 through 2016.
+Trump released some financial information in 2015, but declined to publicly release any of his full tax returns, though he said he would do so before the 2016 election if what his attorneys described as an ongoing audit by the Internal Revenue Service (IRS) was completed covering tax returns for the years 2009 through 2016.
 According to a July 2015 press release from his campaign manager, Trump's "income" for the year 2014 was $362 million ("which does not include dividends, interest, capital gains, rents and royalties").
 His disclosure filings for the year 2015 stated that his total gross revenue was in excess of $611 million.

 Fortune magazine has reported that the $362 million figure as stated on his Federal Election Commission (FEC) filings is not "income" but gross revenue before salaries, interest payments on outstanding debt, and other business-related expenses; Trump's net income was "most likely" about one-third of that.
 According to public records, Trump received a $302 New York tax rebate in 2013 (and in two other recent years) given to couples earning less than $500,000 per year, who submit as proof their federal tax returns.
 Trump's campaign manager has suggested that Trump's tax rebate was an error.

 In October 2016, it was revealed that Trump had claimed a loss of $916 million on his 1995 tax returns.
 As tax losses from one year can be applied to offset income from future years, the $916 million loss allowed him to reduce or eliminate his taxable income (and consequently his US federal income taxes) during the eighteen-year carry forward period.
 Trump acknowledged he used the loss but declined to provide details such as the specific years the loss was applied.

 An investigative story by the New York Times found that in the early 1990s in order to avoid "financial ruin" Trump's businesses used methods which were "legally dubious" to avoid paying taxes, and that Trump's own lawyers described these activities as "improper".
 Independent tax experts stated that "Whatever loophole existed was not 'exploited' here, but stretched beyond any recognition" and that it involved "sleight of hand".
 Since the taxes were related to the reduction in Trump's extensive junk bond debt at the time and the bankruptcies of three of Trump's casinos, the methods used were probably related, according to the report, to Trump's reported $916 million loss reported on his 1995 tax return.